planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 ### Create a Subscription

-Since there is no UI to easily create subscriptions we'll start with making a new one.
+Since there is no UI to easily create subscriptions we’ll start with making a new one.

 ```
 {